Gabaldonlab/RepDBmaker/README.md

 ![](resources/euka_db.png)

+## Diamond DB

+After some updates on diamond the makedb with taxonomy names is not working (2.1.6 is working and 2.1.9 it is not).
+We can use prepdb from blast but you need the diamond with blast services compiled.

 ## TODO

+- [ ] Once the maps are used gzip them and remove
 - [ ] Once a new version you could run snakemake --force --until gtdb for example.
 Now they released new gtdb and test with this!
 - [ ] Implement smarter rule for filtering eukaryotes.
 - [ ] IMPORTANT MANAGE P10K EXCEPTIONS THAT ARE NOT IN UNIEUK!
 If no match you may keep the p10k as it should not cause conflicts???
 Or better check in eukprot if some matches